Krishna-Baral029/Test-Chess/README.md

 - Inspired by traditional Nepali board games
 - Built with modern Android development practices
-- Special thanks to the Android developer community
+- Special thanks to the Android developer community and our teachers at shree pokhariya secondary school for guidance

 ## 🔧 Troubleshooting